opam22/SnakePeak/readme.md

-## SneakPeak
+## SnakePeak

-SneakPeak is a content management system that build from Angular.js, Laravel, Bootstrap & Material Design Lite.
+SnakePeak is a content management system that build from Angular.js, Laravel, Bootstrap & Material Design Lite.
 This open source project is belong the team below.

 ## The Team